tetatetit/WowContacts/README.md

     * 4.4.
 And for 4 here again solution 3 (sqlite) would be golden mean since would handle most of above job on itself.
 I.e. for for querying by any fields from either beginning or the middle etc)
         > As said before,
-        > #### it's perfectly fine to implement with sqlite
+        > #### it's perfectly fine to implement with **sqlite**
         > if you wish, just take into account when you estimate.

 ## Their feedback on implemented task

 Very over-enigeered solution, that actually implemented the Least from our test task.
-Code is too hard to follow, used lots of un-needed threads, sqlite, while not having finished with direct tasks.
+Code is too hard to follow, used lots of un-needed threads, **sqlite**, while not having finished with direct tasks.
 Overcomplicated multithreading in Qt and C++ is very dangerous, since it may lead to very subtle bugs.
 Qt Concurrent module that is most optimal for these kinds of tasks was not used.
-Also “Search/Filter” is broken, e.g. users cannot search “mid-word” that is provided by Qt out of the box.
+Also “Search/Filter” is broken, e.g. users cannot search **“mid-word”** that is provided by Qt out of the box.
 No UI to display contact Avatar and additional info.

 ### And another in Ukrainian same day later